Weak Lensing the non-Linear Ly-alpha Forest: Reconstruction Method

 In this work we reconstruct the foreground lensing potential from the statistical distortions observed in simulated \lya flux data.
 In the Born and thin lens approximation, an observed pixel image will be deflected on the sky by an angle $\vec{\alpha}( \vec{\theta})$ according to

 $\kappa(\vec{\theta})$ is the dimensionless convergence defined as

-where $\delta(\vec{\theta}, \chi)$ is the density contrast at a given radial coordinate, $\chi$ is the comoving distance, $d_{A}(\chi)$ is comoving angular size distance, $H_0$ is the Hubble constant, and $\Omega_m$ is the matter density parameter.
+where $\delta(\vec{\theta}, \chi)$ is the density contrast at a given radial coordinate, $\chi$ is the comoving distance, $d_{A}(\chi)$ is comoving angular size distance, $H_0$ is the Hubble constant, $\Omega_m$ is the matter density parameter, and $a$ is the scale factor.
 The gradient of the lensing potential yields the deflection field

 and is related to the convergence by a Poisson equation

 Therefore, the potential can be obtained from the convergence according to